jg-digital-media/jgdm_wordpress_starter/readme.md

 + By Default, this seems to display page results as well as post results.

-+ Search Exclude as one way to filter what post formats are returned by WordPress Search - https://wordpress.org/plugins/search-exclude/
++ Search Exclude Plugin as one way to filter what post formats are returned by WordPress Search - https://wordpress.org/plugins/search-exclude/

 ```php